michaelcale/books/books/go/0090-maps/070-iterating-the-elements-of-a-map.md

 ---
-Title: Iterate keys, values or both with range
+Title: Iterate over keys, values or both with range
 Id: 2486
-Score: 7
 ---

 Iteration order is not specified.
 Go randomizes the order of iteration on purpose so that code doesn't incorrectly rely on specific order.